imitelis/Full_Stack_Open_Exercises/part10/README.md

 });
 ```

 You can put the test file where you please.
 However, it is recommended to follow one of the ways of organizing test files introduced earlier.
-Use the repositories variable as the repository data for the test.
+Use the `repositories` variable as the repository data for the test.
 There should be no need to alter the variable's value.
 Note that the repository data contains two repositories, which means that you need to check that both repositories' information is present.

-### Exercise 10.18: Testing the sign in form
+### 10.18: Testing the sign in form

 Implement a test that ensures that filling the sign in form's username and password fields and pressing the submit button <em>will call</em> the `onSubmit` handler with <em>correct arguments</em>.
 The <em>first argument</em> of the handler should be an object representing the form's values.
 You can ignore the other arguments of the function.
 Remember that the [fireEvent](https://callstack.github.io/react-native-testing-library/docs/api#fireevent) methods can be used for triggering events and a [mock function](https://jestjs.io/docs/mock-function-api) for checking whether the `onSubmit` handler is called or not.